 For six decades, Good Samaritan Home has been focused on one thing… care.

-Since its inception, Good Samaritan has continued to grow and evolve into a highly regarded Continuing Care Retirement Community.
-Our goal is to accommodate your way of life and personal needs.
+Since its inception, Good Samaritan Home has grown and evolved into a highly regarded Life Plan Community.
+We work to accommodate your way of life and personal needs.
 You can have the level of service you need now, with the security of knowing we will be here if your needs change.
 Good Samaritan Home offers independent living, assisted living, nursing care, short-term rehabilitation, and specialized dementia care, all within one campus.
 Learn more about the Levels of Care we can provide >

 Board of Directors

 Randy Riley, President